Collision involving a moving vehicle

 If anyone is injured

-If you are involved in an accident and someone is injured, call 9-1-1 immediately and ask for an ambulance and the police.
+If you are involved in an accident and someone is injured, call 9-1-1 immediately.

 Crash involving a parked vehicle